npmcdn-to-unpkg-bot/ngmigrate.github.io/_posts/2016-08-20-from-ng-class-to-attribute-binding.md

 }
 {% endhighlight %}

-### HTML Markup
+### ng-class and Strings

-The HTML markup defines the controller, binds to the toggle property and cycle function, and exposes the class in different ways: first with an object, next with examples of string binding, and finally the array binding example.
+The HTML markup defines the controller, binds to the toggle property and cycle function, and exposes the class in different ways.
+The first way simply binds to a string that represents the class.

 {% highlight html %}
 <body ng-app="ngMigrate">